AlexW-578/AlexW-578/README.md

 I like working on whatever comes to my mind at the time.

-Currently a L2 Cyber Security Analyst
+L2 Cyber Security Analyst

-Languages: Python, Rust, C#, Java,
+Languages: Python, Rust, C#, Java, Java Script